ONE HUNDRED AND NINETY FOUR DEFENSE VERDICTS SINCE JANUARY 2013

 FILMING PLAINTIFF IN HEAVY METAL BAND

 The plaintiff was claiming significant, life altering injuries.
-Our trial preparation investigation showed that plaintiff was the lead singer in a heavy metal band.
-Under the pretense of filming local music acts for a public access program, our investigator was able to film plaintiff performing live at a night club.
+Our trial preparation showed that plaintiff was the lead singer in a heavy metal band.
+Under the pretense of filming local music acts for a public access program, our adjuster was able to film plaintiff performing live at a night club.
 His animated performance painted a drastically different picture from what his attorney alleged in the pleadings.

 LOCATING A WITNESS IN ISRAEL